nmi-leipzig/sim-x-pll/README.md

 The main differences between the two PLL versions are the support for two input clocks and dynamic reconfiguration in PLLE2_ADV.
 For a more in-depth overview of the differences see [UGS472 page 70](https://www.xilinx.com/support/documentation/user_guides/ug472_7Series_Clocking.pdf).

 The MMCM offers an additional output (CLKOUT6), fractional divides for CLKOUT0 and CLKFBOUT (which functions as a fractional multiplier) and the possibility to use the divider of CLKOUT6 to divide CLKOUT4 again, allowing for divisors as high as 16384 (128 * 128).

+### Is this module synthesizable?
+No, it isn't.
+This project is purely for simulation purposes.
+It is not meant to be synthesizable and contains a lot of unsynthesizable code.
+The [examples](https://github.com/ti-leipzig/sim-x-pll/tree/master/pll_example) however are synthesizable.